Table of Contents

-Enzyme mediates color change when substrate, enzyme labeled anti-human antibody, patient antibody and the tissue section on glass slide form a conjugated complex.
+The enzyme mediates a color change when the substrate, enzyme-labeled anti-human antibody, the patient antibody and the tissue section form a conjugated complex on the glass slide.

 Flow Cytometry and Fluorescence-Activated Cell Sorter (FACS)

 Flow cytometry is based on measuring the properties of cells or molecules suspended in a solution based on impedance of laser studies.
 The slow stream passage of fluid containing various molecules of cells of interest through an electronic detection apparatus allows simultaneous appreciation of the multitude of physical and chemical characteristics of about a thousand particles per second.

 Flow cytometry finds application in diagnosis of cancer markers, biomarker detection, cytology, and proteonomics.
 Additional linking of the analytical capability of the flow cytometry to a cell sorter is also possible for purification and separation of proteins of interest.

-Some of the common applications of flow cytometry are as mentioned below:
+Some of the common applications of flow cytometry are mentioned below: